JanPalasek/job-shop-scheduling/README.md

 # job-shop-scheduling
 This repository is an implementation of job-shop scheduling problem using C#.
+Algorithm is described <a href="http://janpalasek.com/jobshop.html">here</a>.

 ## Command-line arguments:
 - Path to the input file (file from which the job shop input will be loaded) = *-f* or *--file* (required)